josejorgers/raise-free/README.md

 - **IFundraiser.sol**: An interface that contain the expected behavior of any `Fundraiser`.
 - **Fundraiser.sol**: Controls the creation, liquidation, and funding of fundraises.
 It also provides read only functions to get info from fundraisings.
 It implements the interface **IFundraiser**.

 ## Testing

 In the `backend` project run `yarn test`

 We recommend to read the test to learn how to interact with the Fundraiser contract.

+## Next steps

+This is part of the backlog for this project:

+- Improve UI/UX
+- Add more info functions to the smart contract (get general information from all the fundraisings and not just of one of them, get funders, etc)
+- Look for a way to store fundraising metadata via NFTs
+- Add the possibility to create an NFT as a proof of funding.
+This would be the way to monetize the application.

 ## Contributing